|

 Check out the sights and smells of Marrakech

-Your host will meet you at the airport and drive you to your traditional riad accommodation in Marrakech historic medina.
-The day is yours to explore the city’s colourful souks, wander the UNESCO-listed Jemaa el-Fna square and indulge in some amazing Moroccan food.
-DAY 2 (Friday 28th November)
+Our host will meet us at the airport and drive us to our traditional riad accommodation in Marrakech historic medina.
+The day is ours to explore the city’s colourful souks, wander the UNESCO-listed Jemaa el-Fna square and indulge in some amazing Moroccan food.
+DAY 2 (Friday 14th November)

 Travel to the Atlas Mountains and hike to your refuge at 3200m

-Wake up early for the scenic drive through the foothills of the Atlas Mountains to Imlil, where you'll meet your support crew.
-Begin your trek by gradually ascending the Toubkal Valley, passing Berber farming villages before stopping for lunch on the trail.
-In the afternoon, you’ll arrive at the refuge.
-Settle in, meet other hikers and refuel with a well-earned dinner cooked by your support crew.
+Wake up early for the scenic drive through the foothills of the Atlas Mountains to Imlil, where you'll meet our support crew.
+Begin our trek by gradually ascending the Toubkal Valley, passing Berber farming villages before stopping for lunch on the trail.
+In the afternoon, we will arrive at the refuge.
+Settle in, meet other hikers and refuel with a well-earned dinner cooked by our support crew.
 As night falls, wrap up warm, get in your sleeping bag and head to bed looking forward to the high-altitude winter days ahead.
-DAY 3 (Saturday 29th November)
+DAY 3 (Saturday 15th November)

 Take a day to acclimatise

 Wake up to incredible views of snow-covered mountains followed by a hot breakfast.
 After trying out your crampons and ice axe, set out on an acclimatisation hike to summit some of the lower peaks around the refuge in preparation for the ascent to Toubkal's summit tomorrow.
-You’ll be back at the refuge by late afternoon to eat, relax and dream about the views from the top.
-DAY 4 (Sunday 30th November)
+We will be back at the refuge by late afternoon to eat, relax and dream about the views from the top.
+DAY 4 (Sunday 16th November)

 Rise early to summit Toubkal